laminas/laminas-view/doc/book/quick-start.md

   any), and optionally provide rendering options (more on that below).
 View Models may be nested in order to represent complex structures.
-- **Renderers** take View Models and provide a representation of them to return. zend-view ships with three renderers by default: a `PhpRenderer` which utilizes PHP templates in order to generate markup, a `JsonRenderer`, and a `FeedRenderer` for generating RSS and Atom feeds.
+- **Renderers** take View Models and provide a representation of them to return. laminas-view ships with three renderers by default: a `PhpRenderer` which utilizes PHP templates in order to generate markup, a `JsonRenderer`, and a `FeedRenderer` for generating RSS and Atom feeds.
 - **Resolvers** utilize Resolver Strategies to resolve a template name to a